farnoosh27/NLP/regular_expression/regular_expression.md

 You can customize the stopwords_list with your desired set of stopwords or even load a predefined set of stopwords from external libraries or resources.

+### stemming vs lemmatizing
+Lemmatizing is a natural language processing technique that aims to reduce words to their base or dictionary form, known as the lemma.
+The lemma represents the canonical or root form of a word, and lemmatization helps in normalizing words to their standard form.

+In contrast to stemming, which simply removes word suffixes to reduce words to a common stem, lemmatization takes into account the part of speech (POS) of the word and applies morphological analysis to produce the correct lemma.

+The process of lemmatization involves mapping a word to its lemma using linguistic knowledge and algorithms.
+This requires access to a dictionary or a lexical resource that provides information about word forms and their corresponding lemmas.

+Here's an example to illustrate lemmatization:

+Input: "The cats are running and jumping around."

+Lemmatized output: "The cat be run and jump around."

+In the example above, the word "cats" is lemmatized to "cat" because it represents the singular form.
+Similarly, "are" is lemmatized to "be" to represent the base form of the verb.
+The words "running" and "jumping" are lemmatized to "run" and "jump," respectively, to capture their base forms.

+Lemmatization is useful for various natural language processing tasks, such as text classification, information retrieval, and sentiment analysis.
+It helps in reducing word variations and improving the accuracy and efficiency of text analysis by treating different forms of a word as a single entity.

+Python provides several libraries and tools that offer lemmatization functionality, including NLTK (Natural Language Toolkit), spaCy, and TextBlob.
+These libraries often support multiple languages and provide built-in lemmatization algorithms or access to pre-trained models for lemmatization.**